 Each 12 ounce serving has 260 calories, 15 grams protein, 48 grams carb, 2 grams fat, 7 grams fiber, and 275 mg. of potassium.

 Muffins are a fast breakfast idea

 This is about as easy as it gets and you know what’s going into your body.
 Make ahead of time, freeze, and grab as needed.
 Let thaw as you shower.
 Enjoy with some orange juice or low sodium V-8 juice.

 Consider making oat bran muffins as a healthy alternative to hot cereal.
 When evaluating an oat bran muffin recipe consider recipes without dried fruits if you are watching your waistline.
 Those additional ingredients will make the overall calorie value of your muffin much higher.
 If a recipe calls for applesauce, that allows for a moister oat bran muffin.
 Here’s a healthier oat bran muffin recipe.

 For those needing a change of pace, I recommend this buckwheat chocolate chip muffin recipe that has gotten great personal and client reviews.
 The blog photo on top shows what these delicious muffins look like.

-Improvise with an English Muffin for more fast breakfast ideas
+Improvise with an English Muffin

 Toast an English muffin, add one slice low-fat cheese and a slice of Canadian bacon.
 Now you have an Egg McMuffin, sans the egg, and you don’t need to stop at the drive through and get tempted with those fatty hash browns.